inbo/oscibio/content/posts/bird-tracking-cartodb-tutorial.md

 Title: A tutorial on visualizing bird tracking data with CartoDB
 Slug: cartodb-tracking-data-tutorial.md
-Date: 2015-08-10 12:00
+Date: 2015-09-01 13:00
 Author: Peter Desmet
 Tags: bird-tracking, visualization, CartoDB
-Summary: ...
+Summary: An introduction to using CartoDB for tracking data, based on two workshops we gave.

 We have been using [CartoDB for bird tracking data](http://lifewatch.inbo.be/blog/tag/cartodb.html) for a while now and are very happy to that see that we have inspired others to do the [same](http://birdmapsuk.blogspot.com/2015/06/gulls-part-two.html), including for [other species](http://blog.cartodb.com/fisher/).
 To introduce even more people to this great tool for animal tracking data, I was invited to give a hands-on course at two workshops[^1].
-Rather than keeping the course material private, I've decided to publish it here on this blog, so anyone can use it.
+Rather than handing the course material to the participants of these workshops only, I decided to publish it here on this blog, so anyone can use it.

-[^1]: The [Animal Movement Analysis Summer Course](http://horizon.science.uva.nl/scge2015-wiki/doku.php) organized by the [Institute for Biodiversity and Ecosystem Dynamics](http://ibed.uva.nl/) on July 10 and the [LifeWatch GIS and WebGis workshop](http://biodiversity.be/conference2015/workshops/) organized by the Université catholique de Louvain and INBO on September 16.
+[^1]: The [Animal Movement Analysis Summer Course](http://horizon.science.uva.nl/scge2015-wiki/doku.php) organized by the [Institute for Biodiversity and Ecosystem Dynamics](http://ibed.uva.nl/) on July 10 and the [LifeWatch GIS and WebGis workshop](http://biodiversity.be/conference2015/workshops/) organized by the Université catholique de Louvain and the INBO on September 16.

-Note: If you want to follow along with this tutorial, you'll at least need to do the actions in **bold**, all the rest in optional.

 ## Introduction

 [CartoDB](http://cartodb.com) is a tool to explore, analyze and visualize geospatial data online.
 In my opinion, it's like Gmail or GitHub: one of the best software tools ever.
 CartoDB is used in a [wide area of domains](https://cartodb.com/gallery) and has [great documentation](http://docs.cartodb.com/), but in this tutorial I'll focus on how it can be used for exploring and visualizing animal tracking data.
-Since [we are tracking birds](http://lifewatch.inbo.be/blog/tag/bird-tracking.html), I'll use our open data of Lesser Black-backed Gulls in the examples, but the methods can be applied to other animal tracking data as well.
+Since [we are tracking birds](http://lifewatch.inbo.be/blog/tag/bird-tracking.html), I'll use our open data of Lesser Black-backed Gulls in the examples, but the methods can be applied to other animal tracking data as well (I hope).
 This tutorial is by no means meant to be exhaustive: it's a step by step guide to get you started and hopefully inspire you to do cool things with your own data.

+Note: If you want to follow along with this tutorial, you'll at least need to do the actions in **bold**, all the rest in optional.

 ## Create an account

-**Go to <https://cartodb.com/signup> to create an account.** Free accounts allow you to upload 50MB of data, but all your data and maps will be public[^2].
+**Go to <https://cartodb.com/signup> to create an account**, if you haven't got one already.
+Free accounts allow you to upload 50MB of data, but keep in mind that all your data and maps will be public[^2].

-[^2]: They are public in the sense that they can be discovered on your public profile, for which you need to know your user name.
+[^2]: They are public in the sense that they can be discovered on your public profile, for which one needs to know your user name.

 ## Login

-1. On login, you see your private dashboard.
-This is where you can upload data, create maps and manage your account.
+1. Once logged in, you see your private dashboard.
+This is where you (and only you) can upload data, create maps and manage your account.
 2. CartoDB will display contextual help messages to get you to know the tool.
 For an overview, see [the documentation on the CartoDB editor](http://docs.cartodb.com/).
-3. At the top, you can toggle between your `Maps` and `Datasets` dashboard.
+3. At the top, you can toggle between your `Maps` and `Datasets`.
 4. You also have a public profile (`https://user.cartodb.com/maps`).
-All datasets you upload and maps you create will be visible there.
+All datasets you upload and maps you create, will be visible there.

 ## Upload data

 For this tutorial, well use [our open bird tracking data]({filename}bird-tracking-data-published.md).
-To make it easier for you to follow along with a free CartoDB account, you can [download a subset of the data here]({filename}/files/bird_tracking.csv), containing migration data for three gulls.
+To make it easier to follow along with a free CartoDB account, you can [download a subset of the data (2.1MB)]({filename}/files/bird_tracking.zip), containing migration data for three gulls.
 If you want to know how that subset was created, here's the SQL query I used:

     :::SQL
     SELECT